learn-co-curriculum/crafting-html-docs-readme/README.md

 ## Define the document type tag: `<doctype>`

 We'd like to introduce you to a new tag, a tag that defines the _entire_ HTML document.
 Its called the `doctype` tag.
-Per the HTML standard, all HTML documents begin with a "doctype declaration" tag.
+The HTML standard says that all HTML documents begin with a "doctype declaration" tag.
 If one is missing, most browsers infer it, but you should always be explicit and define it yourself.